Student Lines of Credit

 - Payments - Unlike government student loans, bank loans and lines of credit require you to start paying interest right away.
 These payments need to be built into your budget.

-- Co-Signer - Unless you're a mature student, banks will require a parent or guardian to co-sign your application.
-By co-signing, your parent or guardian is agreeing to be responsible for paying back the loan if you are unable to.
+- Co-Signer - Unless you're a mature student, banks will require a co-signer for your application.
+By co-signing, they are agreeing to be responsible for paying back the loan if you are unable to.

 Most Canadian banks have information web pages geared specifically to students and their banking needs.
-They contain information on their services, such as lines of credit and student credit cards.
+They contain information on their services, such as lines of credit and student banking packages.
 Some also include budgeting tools and information on planning for your education, ways to keep your banking costs down, and more.
 Here are a few to get you started:

 - CIBC Student Life